studenttak/modules/0424/mdModule.md

 * 1999-2002: Lawrence Lessig led a team representing Eldred v.
 Ashcroft
 * 2001: Lawrence Lessig founded the [Creative Commons](#creative-commons)[^2]
 * 2002 (December): Lawrence Lessig published the [Creative Commons licenses](#creative-common-license) [^3]
-* 2019: close 2 billion content licensed under a Creative Common License [^2]
+* 2019: close to 2 billion content licensed under a Creative Commons License [^2]
+* 2024: 2.5 billion work licensed under a Creative Commons license

 # More details

 ## CTEA

-As a result of this act, the copyright term was extended to the life of the creator plus 70 years[^1].
+As a result of this act, the copyright term was extended to the creator's life plus 70 years[^1].
 Lawrence Lessig considered this unconstitutional.
+The timing of the CTEA also coincides with the expiration of copyright for Mickey Mouse, and Disney was known to be a sponsor of the CTEA.

+## Eldred v.
+Ashcroft[^5]

+Eric Eldred, the plaintiff of this case, argued that the CTEA is unconstitutional because it *retroactively* extended the copyright of some work.
+The complaint was filed in 1999.
+Ultimately, in early 2003, the Supreme Court upheld the CTEA.

+However, because of the outcome of this case, Lawrence Lessig adopted a strategy that works within the confines of existing copyright laws when he created the Creative Commons licenses.

 ## Creative Commons

 A non-profit organization founded by Lawrence Lessig and Eric Eldred in 2001.
 Originally, the organization aimed to counter and resist the conventional restrictive copyright practice.
 However, the organization eventually found a way to use existing copyright laws to promote the free sharing of content.

+As an organization, Creative Commons created the Creative Common Licenses that, while working within the confines of existing copyright laws, also help promote the open sharing and remix culture.

 ## Creative Commons License